-59-112-70-Abatement of Rates for Nonresidents on Scholarship.
+59-112-70-Abatement of rates for nonresidents on scholarship. waiver for students participating in international Sister-State agreement or student exchange programs.

-Notwithstanding other provisions of this act, the governing boards listed in Section 59-112-10A above, are authorized to adopt policies for the abatement of any part or all of the out-of-state rates for students who are recipients of scholarship aid.
+(A) Notwithstanding other provisions of this chapter, the governing boards listed in Section 59-11-10A, are authorized to adopt policies for the abatement of any part or all of the out-of-state rates for students who are recipients of scholarship aid.